Wall Street journal: More Americans living overseas are renouncing their citizenship

 More than 9 million Americans live overseas, according to the Department of State.
 The U.S. is one of only two countries that require citizens to file a tax return no matter where they live; the other being Eritrea.

-Since 2010 the Foreign Account Tax Compliance Act (FATCA) requires all non-U.S. financial institutions to identify their American customers, a rule intended to combat terrorist financing and tax evasion by people with offshore accounts.
+Since 2010 the Foreign Account Tax Compliance Act (FATCA) has required all non-U.S. financial institutions to identify their American customers, a rule intended to combat terrorist financing and tax evasion by people with offshore accounts.

 The general idea is that if financial institutions want to do business in the U.S., they have to go through your accounts and find all the Americans (US persons) wherever they are situated and tell the U.S. about them.